 Terms are negotiated around the needs and desires of the landowner as well as the objectives of the participating organization.

-Protection can be provided for both the property's environmental and agricultural features.
+Legislation that enables conservation easements allows for protection of a property's environmental, aesthetic, and agricultural features.

-A landowner can grant an easement on all or on part of his or her property, and can reserve a building site for a future residence.
+A landowner can place an easement on all or part of his or her property, and can reserve a building site for a future residence.